 GCC Unified Tourist Visa Nears Rollout

-A new Schengen-style GCC tourist visa is approaching its trial phase.
-Once launched, it will allow travelers to move freely between the UAE, Saudi Arabia, Qatar, Bahrain, Kuwait, and Oman using a single visa.
+A Schengen-style GCC tourist visa — to be officially named "GCC Grand Tours" — is approaching its trial phase.
+Once launched, it will allow travellers to move freely between the UAE, Saudi Arabia, Qatar, Bahrain, Kuwait, and Oman using a single visa.
+An online application platform is expected to streamline the process.

 Nurses Granted Golden Visas in Dubai

-Influencers and Creators Get Golden Visa Support
+Content Creators and Influencers Get Golden Visa Support

-AI-Powered Dubai Visa Renewals Introduced
+AI-Powered Salama Platform Speeds Up Visa Renewals

-Golden Visa Expanded for Teachers
+Golden Visa Expanded for Exceptional Teachers

 Exceptional educators are now eligible for Golden Visas based on performance, impact, and contribution to Dubai's education sector.
 The initiative applies mainly to private education professionals who meet strict evaluation criteria.

-Dubai Visa Renewals Linked to Traffic Fines
+Dubai Visa Renewals Now Linked to Traffic Fines

 Visa renewal and cancellation services are now connected to Dubai Police systems.
 Residents are prompted to clear any outstanding traffic fines before completing immigration processes, either in full or through instalment plans.